Škoda-Kauba

-The Škoda-Kauba Flugzeugbau was a Czechoslovakian aircraft manufacturer, formed during World War II as a joint venture between Otto Kauba and the Škoda Works.
+The Škoda-Kauba Flugzeugbau was a Czechoslovak aircraft manufacturer, formed during World War II as a joint venture between Otto Kauba and the Škoda Works.
 Kauba produced a number of innovative designs and the company built several prototypes, with the SK 257 fighter-trainer entering limited production before being cancelled.
 The company ceased to exist at the end of the war.

 History

 Otto Kauba was an Austrian engineer who developed a novel idea for a flying bomb during World War II.
 His personal friendship with Hermann Göring led to a joint collaboration with the Škoda Works.
 The Škoda-Kauba Flugzeugbau was opened in Prague, Czechoslovakia in 1942.

 Kauba went on to produce a number of innovative aircraft and the company built several prototypes, with the SK 257 fighter-trainer entering limited production before being cancelled.
 The company ceased to exist when Prague was liberated at the end of the war in 1945.

 After the war Kauba returned to his native Austria and later designed the country's first postwar type to fly, the OFW OK-15.